 who had been exiled by William II, returned to England.
 He refused to acknowledge those bishops and abbots that Henry had appointed, claiming that appointments could only be made by high churchmen.
 This put Henry in an awkward position since the bishops and abbots he had appointed were great landowners and he needed their support.
 Henry avoided the issue.

 Henry married Edith

-, daughter of Malcolm Canmore, King of Scotland at Westminster Abbey.
+, King of Scotland at Westminster Abbey.
 Edith’s mother, Margaret was the sister of Edgar Atheling, the last royal Saxon descendant.
 The marriage therefore represented the union of Norman and Saxon royal lines.
 Edith adopted the name Matilda because it was thought that the Norman barons might not respect a Queen with a Saxon name.

 1100 (14th November)

 Matilda was crowned Queen Consort at Westminster Abbey.

 Ranulf Flambard, former favourite of William II, escaped from imprisonment and went to Robert Curthose in Normandy.